OVERVIEW

 Ibrutinib FDA approval timeline4

-• Feb 2014 (accelerated approval): Monotherapy treatment of CLL or SLL patients who have received at least one prior therapy
+• Feb 2014 (accelerated approval): Monotherapy treatment of patients with chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL) who have received at least one prior therapy

 • July 2014: Expanded indication to include patients with del(17p) CLL

-• Jan 2015: Monotherapy for the treatment of adult patients with WM
+• Jan 2015: Monotherapy for the treatment of adult patients with Waldenström's macroglobulinemia (WM)

 • Mar 2016: Monotherapy for the treatment of previously untreated CLL

-• May 2016: Ibrutinib in combination with BR for adult patients with previously-treated CLL/SLL
+• May 2016: Ibrutinib in combination with bendamustine+rituximab (BR) for adult patients with previously-treated CLL/SLL

-• Aug 2017: Monotherapy for the treatment of adult patients with cGVHD after failure of one or more lines of systemic therapy
+• Aug 2017: Monotherapy for the treatment of adult patients with chronic graft versus host disease (cGVHD) after failure of one or more lines of systemic therapy

 • Aug 2018: Ibrutinib with rituximab for the treatment of previously untreated and relapsed/refractory WM